flathub/com.dosbox_x.DOSBox-X/README.md

 ## Configuration files

-Under the default Flatpak configuration, the DOSBox configuration files are located in `~/.var/app/com.dosbox_x.DOSBox-X/.dosbox-x/`.
+Under the default Flatpak configuration, the DOSBox-X configuration files are located in `~/.var/app/com.dosbox_x.DOSBox-X/config/dosbox-x/`.
 To access it with a graphical file manager, you'll have to make hidden folders visible.

 ## Building from source